 Applications: Email resume with cover letter to: email@example.com

-Environmental Health Coalition is an equal opportunity employer and encourages people of color, women, and LGBT persons to apply.
+Environmental Health Coalition is an equal opportunity employer and encourages people of color, women, and LGBTQ persons to apply.